-Aston Rowant C of E Primary School was awarded a Silver Primary Science Quality Mark in 2018.
+Aston Rowant C of E Primary School was awarded a Gilt Primary Science Quality Mark in 2022.

-In May 2018, Primary Science Quality Awards were awarded to 180 infant, junior, primary, middle and special schools to celebrate a commitment to excellence in science teaching and learning.
+Primary Science Quality Awards are awarded to 180 infant, junior, primary, middle and special schools to celebrate a commitment to excellence in science teaching and learning.
 We were delighted to have been chosen as one of those schools nationally to have been awarded this prestigious award.
 So far, since its national launch in 2010, only 2800 schools across the UK have achieved the award.

 The Primary School Quality Mark scheme enables schools to work together to share good practice and is supported by professional development led by local experts.
 It encourages teacher autonomy and innovation while at the same time offering a clear framework for development in science subject leadership, teaching and learning.